 Dry needling is a ‘Western style’ of Acupuncture that is used to manage injuries and their symptoms via its affect on the nervous system at localised myofascial trigger points.

 Expertly applied, dry needling provides substantially more release than a heavy massage does and with far less surrounding tissue damage.
-As a result, this technique is now used widely in sports medicine and day-to-day physiotherapy and is a large part of Core Physiotherapy and Pilates Studio’s specialty.
+As a result, this technique is now used widely in sports medicine and day-to-day Physiotherapy and is a large part of Core Physiotherapy and Pilates Studio’s speciality.

 A trigger point is a localised taut band of skeletal muscle located within a larger muscle group.
 Trigger points can be tender to the touch, and touching a trigger point may cause pain to other parts of the body.

 This tightness in the musculature related to trigger points is thought to be related to changes in the nerve bundles within the muscle.
 Effecting these trigger points may provide a direct link to effect the nervous system to assist in changing muscle tone and therefore how muscles act on our joints.

 Dry needling involves a very thin needle that penetrates the skin and stimulates underlying myofascial trigger points and muscular and connective tissues.
 Needles are single use, sterile, and are disposed in appropriate sharps receptacles.
 The Needles are of different lengths, which are used for getting to trigger points in different sized muscles.